hotpaw2/auv3test5/README.md

 # auv3test5
 ## ReadMe

-This is an iOS app to test using Swift to instantiate and run a custom AUAudioUnit V3 tone generator written in Objective C.

-The AudioUnit subclass internals uses only plain C code to meet (Apple's current) audio real-time requirements.
+This is an iOS audio test app using Swift 3 to instantiate and run an example custom V3 AUAudioUnit subclass which implements a simple tone generator.
+The AUAudioUnit subclass is written in Objective C.  This allows the AUAudioUnit subclass code to use only the plain C subset of Objective C inside the audio thread context, which is done in order to meet Apple's (current) recommendations for real-time audio code.

-In the app UI, there is one button to generate a tone, and one text field to display whether the microphone tap is live.
+In the test app UI, there is one button to generate a tone, and one text field to display whether the microphone tap is live.

 Created by http://www.nicholson.com/rhn/ -